jerturowetz/jekyll-gutenberg-html5/src/index.md

 ## To do

-- Exclude CSS & JS from jekyll and manage with gulp or webpack instead
+- Exclude CSS & JS from jekyll and manage with webpack instead
 - compress & resize images with whatever used above
 - Add basic htaccess/nginx header rules for simple setups